alivinco/Blackflow/REDME.md

          def run(self,triggered_by):
          """
-          The method is invoked on every variable change (sub_for section in app config)
+          The method is invoked every time variable from sub_for section is changed (sub_for section in app config)
          """
              log.info("%s app was triggered by %s"%(self.name,triggered_by))
              situation = self.var_get(triggered_by)["event"]["default"]["value"]